henrywatkins/python-euler/README.md

 Generate list of primes with eratosthenes, then rotate the primes by shifting the string version with array slicing.
 Check each rotation is prime by getting its prime factors.
 Add to circular prime list if all rotations are prime.

+#### Problem 36

+Use the bin function to find binary version of number, then use reversed to check if palindrome; add to list and sum.

 #### Problem 39

 Like problem 9 , find pythagorean triplet solutions using euclid formula. remember to remove duplicate solutions, then search for the best in range 1<=p<=1000

+#### Problem 40

+create champerdowne constant by string concatenation, then just find the product of digits and index locations.

 #### Problem 47